loftusa/onramp/Accessing-Clusters.md

 ## Discovery HPC cluster

 As a student at Northeastern you can have free access to the [Northeastern Discovery cluster](https://rc-docs.northeastern.edu/en/latest/).
 You just fill out the [form here](https://rc-docs.northeastern.edu/en/latest/first_steps/get_access.html).
+There's a group for some specific permissions called "baulab" that you can ask to be in.

 Once your account is approved you should be able to `ssh [username]@login.discovery.neu.edu`.
 I shorten this to `ssh discovery` by adding the following to my `.ssh/config`: